 Ironically, while the author is willing to shout at everyone who makes fun of his characters, he does not care for the majority of them at all, ignoring them completely if he thinks that they serve no purpose for him anymore outside of battle scenes.

 Critical Research Failure: Mykan get the basic facts about FiM wrong in the story.
-The author believes Rainbow Dash has magic, doesn`t know who Derpy Hooves is, and has no knowledge about Luna`s new speech pattern.
+For starters, the author believes Rainbow Dash has magic and doesn`t know who Derpy Hooves is.

 It's actually perfectly understandable that he doesn't know about Derpy.
 She's the epitome of Ascended Fanon, and only appears in-show as a background pony with a handful of speaking parts.
 One could watch the whole show and never know why Derpy's so important to the fanbase.

-Moral Event Horizon: Grand Ruler crosses it in the sequel, when he actually makes Twilight believe she is responsible for the death of an entire family, just so he can teach her that she should always follow his orders blindly.
+Moral Event Horizon: The Grand Ruler crosses it in My Brave Pony: Star Fleet Magic II, when he actually makes Twilight believe she is responsible for the death of an entire family, just so he can teach her that she should always follow his orders blindly.

 Amazingly, he complains in the author's notes of the third series about how long his fanfics are, and yet does nothing to fix this.